Skip to content

 Session management per organization

 If you are on the Kinde Scale plan, you can change Kinde authenticated session configuration at the organization level as well as the environment level.
-An authenticated session (or SSO session) is the time during which a user is authenticated via Kinde, regardless of their activity.
-You can define if a session persists even after a browser is closed, and how long can lapse before making the organization’s user re-authenticate.
+An authenticated session (or SSO session) is the period during which Kinde treats the user as signed in.
+You can define whether a session persists after the browser is closed, and how much time can elapse before prompting the organization’s users to re-authenticate.

 These settings only apply to Kinde sessions and not sessions you maintain through your own application.